-- B = Agree - C = Don't now - D = Disagree - E = Strongly disagree - 1.
-The counselor was sensitive to my feelings and needs - 2.
-The counselor was well prepared for the counseling appointment. - 3.
-The counselor was on time for the counseling appointment. - 4.
-The counselor encouraged me to ask questions, and to express myself - 5.
-The counselor showed genuine interest in me. - 6.
-The counselor demonstrated knowledge of requirements for major programs and general education. - 7.
-The counselor assisted me in obtaining career information. - 8.
-The counselor focused on my concerns. - 9.
-The counselor provided a written record of my program planning session. - 10.
-The counselor was a good listener. - 11.
-The counselor was considerate and focused on my concerns. - 12.
-The counselor was helpful. - 13.
-The counselor was supportive and encouraging. - 14.
-The counselor demonstrated knowledge in helping me with personal problems. - 15.
-The counselor answered the questions I had. - 16.
-The counselor made an appropriate referral. - 17.
-The counselor was able to clearly interpret test results. - 18.
-I feel I benefited from my counseling appointment. - 19.
-I would meet with the counselor again.
+YES NO 1.
+The counselor was well prepared for the counseling appointment.
+2. The counselor was on time for the counseling appointment.
+3. The counselor encouraged me to ask questions.
+4. 5.
+The counselor showed genuine interest in me, my needs, and my feelings.
+The counselor provided clear information regarding requirements for major programs and general education.
+6. The counselor assisted me in obtaining career information, as applicable.
+7. The counselor provided a written record of my program planning session, as applicable.
+8. The counselor was a good listener and understanding of my background.
+9. The counselor was considerate and focused on my concerns.
+10. The counselor helped me in my career and/or academic decision making/goals, as applicable.
+11. The counselor was supportive and encouraging.
+12. The counselor demonstrated knowledge in helping me with academic concerns.
+13. The counselor answered the questions I had.
+14. The counselor made appropriate referral(s) to additional services/resources, as applicable.
+15. I would meet with the counselor again.

-PLEASE NOTE THESE SPECIAL INSTRUCTIONS FOR THE COMMENTS SECTION ON BACK OF THIS SHEET.
+PLEASE NOTE THESE SPECIAL INSTRUCTIONS FOR COMMENTS SECTION OF ANSWER SHEET

-Many counselors have indicated that written comments help them understand better the responses to multiplechoice items, and that the written comments frequently contain very helpful and constructive recommendations.
+Many counselors have indicated that written comments help them understand better the responses to the multiplechoice items, and that the written comments frequently contain helpful and constructive recommendations.